Is ICICI Bank Limited (IBN) a good stock to buy now?

-ICICI Bank Limited (NYSE: IBN) is 0.23% higher on its value in year-to-date trading and has touched a low of $16.36 and a high of $23.75 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The IBN stock was last observed hovering at around $21.89 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $27.00 for the next 12 months.
-It is also 29.2% off the consensus price target high of $30.99 offered by 43 analysts, but current levels are 12.97% higher than the price target low of $25.21 for the same period.
+ICICI Bank Limited (NYSE: IBN) is -2.83% lower on its value in year-to-date trading and has touched a low of $16.36 and a high of $23.75 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The IBN stock was last observed hovering at around $21.20 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $26.85 for the next 12 months.
+It is also 30.99% off the consensus price target high of $30.82 offered by 43 analysts, but current levels are 15.63% higher than the price target low of $25.21 for the same period.

 Will You Miss Out On This Growth Stock Boom?